 Women’s Self-Defense in San Diego

-One of the biggest problem for a woman is not that she may be smaller or weaker than a typical sociopathic criminal.
+One of the biggest problems for a woman is not that she may be smaller or weaker than a typical sociopathic criminal.
 The biggest obstacle is that she assumes a set of potentially life-threatening beliefs about what to do in dangerous situations.

 You should reason with your attacker.